rubenerd/rubenerd.com/content/post/2020/givin-it-up-for-love-al-jarreau-and-george-benson.md

 - music-monday
 location: Sydney
 ---
+*Update: This post was supposed to be published on Monday the 23rd of March.
+I have no idea why it didn't.
+Se a vida é*.

 This is going to be a somewhat more serious *[Music Monday](https://rubenerd.com/tag/music-monday)* than normal, on account of hearing a few lyrics and arriving at some thoughts.
 That was a longwinded way of saying *music made me think of something*.

 <p><a href="https://www.youtube.com/watch?v=9eF2uGWiWWM" title="Play Givin'It Up For Love George Benson & Al Jarreau HQ"><img src="https://rubenerd.com/files/2020/yt-9eF2uGWiWWM@1x.jpg" srcset="https://rubenerd.com/files/2020/yt-9eF2uGWiWWM@1x.jpg 1x, https://rubenerd.com/files/2020/yt-9eF2uGWiWWM@2x.jpg 2x" alt="Play Givin'It Up For Love George Benson & Al Jarreau HQ" style="width:500px;height:281px;" /></a></p>